hrvthzslt/ansible-introduction/README.md

 ## Lesson 1: Environment setup

 We will use docker containers to run ansible playbooks.
 We have a container called `anton` which will run the playbook against the another containers called `target1` and `target2`.

+The contents of this repository are the volume of the `anton` container, this means that the **files and their changes** in the repository are accessible in the `anton` container.

 ### Anton